- Mindfulness-based stress reduction (MBSR)

 The most researched form of meditation is MBSR.
 It is typically offered as an 8-week program.
 Elements include sitting meditation, a technique known as body scan, which reorients the mind to sense the connection with body and breath, and walking meditation, which applies these practices in moving form.
 Current data show the value of MBSR in managing chronic pain (3), insomnia (4) (5), stress, depression, and anxiety associated with vascular disease (6), coronary heart disease (7), diabetes (8), and irritable bowel syndrome (9), and distress associated with hot flashes in perimenopausal women (10).
 In patients with AIDS, MBSR helped improve psychological functioning, coping with adverse effects, and stability of CD4 T-cell counts (12).
 Preliminary data also suggest an association between MBSR compliance and smoking cessation (11) or reduced alcohol consumption (45).

 Several randomized trials have employed MBSR in the oncology setting, with the majority involving breast cancer patients.
-These studies report decreased anxiety, depression, fear of recurrence, and fatigue (15) (17), as well as improved sleep quality (15) and reductions in long-term emotional and physical adverse effects associated with medical and endocrine treatments (16).
+These studies report decreased anxiety, depression, fear of recurrence, and fatigue (15) (17), as well as improved sleep quality (15) (54), enhanced psychosocial adjustment and quality of life (59), and reductions in long-term emotional and physical adverse effects associated with medical and endocrine treatments (16).
 In patients with mixed cancer diagnoses, MBSR improved distress, mood, stress, general well-being, and cancer-related cognitive impairment (13) (18).
 In partners of cancer patients, it improved psychological functioning (14).
 A modification of MBSR known as Mindfulness Based Cancer Recovery (MBCR) that involves mindfulness meditation and gentle yoga also lowers stress symptoms and positively affects quality of life (20) (21).
 In one of the largest long-term studies of distressed breast cancer survivors, MBCR was superior to supportive expressive group therapy, with benefits lasting over 1 year (46).

 Other studies show that Tibetan Sound Meditation, which uses sound to promote healing, improves short-term memory, cognitive function and mental health in breast cancer patients with chemotherapy-induced cognitive impairment (19).
 Guided meditation during core-needle breast biopsy significantly lowered pain, without compromising radiologist-patient communications, and reduced post-procedure anxiety and fatigue (47).
 In head and neck cancer patients undergoing radiation therapy, both coached meditation or utilization of a more cost-effective meditation CD were equally effective in reducing distress (48).
 Mindfulness practice during chemotherapy in colorectal cancer patients reduced cortisol blunting typically seen in these patients (49).